streamr-dev/network/README.md

 orderMessages | true | If set to `true`, the subscriber handles messages in the correct order, requests missing messages and drops duplicates.
 Otherwise, the subscriber processes messages as they arrive without any check. maxPublishQueueSize | 10000 | Only in effect when `autoConnect = true`.
-Controls the maximum number of messages to retain in internal queue when client has disconnected and is reconnecting to Streamr. publisherGroupKeys | {} | Object defining the group key as a hex string used to encrypt for each stream id. subscriberGroupKeys | {} | Object defining, for each stream id, an object containing the group key used to decrypt for each publisher id.
+Controls the maximum number of messages to retain in internal queue when client has disconnected and is reconnecting to Streamr. publisherGroupKeys | {} | Object defining the group key as a hex string used to encrypt for each stream id. publisherStoreKeyHistory | true | If `true`, the client will locally store every key used to encrypt messages at some point.
+If set to `false`, the client will not be able to answer subscribers asking for historical keys during resend requests. subscriberGroupKeys | {} | Object defining, for each stream id, an object containing the group key used to decrypt for each publisher id.
+Not needed if `keyExchange` is defined. keyExchange | {} | Defines RSA key pair to use for group key exchange.
+Can define `publicKey` and `privateKey` fields as strings in the PEM format, or stay empty to generate a key pair automatically.
+Can be set to `null` if no key exchange is required.

 ### Authentication options